Scroll into the helix

 Parallel Processing

 Autistic depth + ADHD breadth running at the same time.
-During the 40-day ZODIAC sprint: contractor management, floor installation, licensing, staff restructure, press, email campaigns, 5 new portals shipped, the Library catalogued, Studio19 launched.
+During the 40-day an LGBTQIA+ venue sprint: contractor management, floor installation, licensing, staff restructure, press, email campaigns, 5 new portals shipped, the Library catalogued, Studio19 launched.
 One operator.

 → The AI workforce handles the mechanical; the AuDHD handles the judgment